hemin110/Some-Useful-Tool/README.md

 ### word 转 pdf
 if you have so many .doc files in a folder, and you want cahnge them to .pdf, you can try it.

+### mixcolor.py
+you can get a color which you like by move you mouse, and get the color's RGB code